 Create Targeted Content for Each Stage

-Now that you know the breakdown, it’s time to start taking advantage of it.
-To get started, you need to effectively answer questions that are relevant to each stage.
-But how do you know what your customers are looking to learn? ( Insert majestic voice here ) The answer is in your search queries.
+Now that you know the breakdown of the five stages of a customer’s buying cycle, it’s time to start making the most of it.
+To get started, you need to answer the questions which are related ;to each stage.
+But how do you know what your customers are searching ;for to gather information?
+The answer lies in search queries.

-“sony 42” lcd” – This very specific product query indicates that a shopper is much further into the buying cycle, now likely evaluating prices (right before the Purchase stage).
+- “sony 42” lcd” – This a very specific product query indicates that a shopper is much further into the buying cycle, now likely evaluating prices (right before the Purchase stage).

 The next step is to create content that moves customers closer to purchase.
-For example, for keywords that are related to the Awareness and Consideration stages, you could provide a guide to selecting the perfect flat screen TV.
+For example, look for keywords that are related to the Awareness and Consideration stages.
+Using the previous example, you can provide a guide to selecting the perfect flat screen TV.

-For the Preference/Intent stage, leveraging customer testimonials, providing spec sheets, and telling your brand story will help push shoppers closer to the Purchase stage, which is the prefect time to utilize PPC ad text that entices a buy, such as including a limited time discount in your copy.
-And to lead them to Repurchase, you can send monthly newsletters with helpful advice to keep your brand top of mind.
+For the Preference/Intent stage, leveraging customer testimonials, providing specification sheets and telling your brand story will help push prospects closer to the Purchase stage, which is the perfect time to utilize a PPC ;ad with text that entices them to buy.
+To LeadL them towards Repurchase, you can send monthly newsletters with helpful tips and tricks .
+That way it will keep your brand on the top of their minds.